Power of purple foods

 Researchers recommend that those suffering from chronic idiopathic constipation start with more dietary fibre before turning to medication[4].

 Idiopathic means a condition of unknown cause.
-In this instance I have come to realise it is a misnomer; on the "industrial diet" we get less than half the recommended amount of fibre.
-Only 5% of Americans for example get sufficient.
-It's now very clear what induces chronic constipation in the vast majority of people.
+In this instance I have come to realise it is a misnomer; on the "industrial diet" we get less than half of the fibre we need.

-If you plan to grow your beets, which is what I recommend, then water scarcity in the world is something to face; they need to be irrigated regularly.
+If you plan to grow your beets, which is what I recommend then water scarcity in the world is something to face; they need to be irrigated regularly.

 Purple power smoothie